-- System Administrator's Guide, Vols I, II, and III (DOC10131-2IA, DOC10132-2IA, DOC10133-2IA) which describe how to set up, configure, and maintain PRIMOS. - Operator's System Overview (DOC9298-31A), which introduces the series and describes computer-room operation of Prime systems. - Operator's Guide to System Monitoring (DOC9299-2IA), which describes how to monitor system activity, messages, and utilization, and explains the messages that are sent to the supervisor terminal.
-The System Administrator needs this manual to alleviate problems of poor system response time.

-- Operator's Guide to File System Maintenance (DOC9300-4LA), which describes: the PRIMOS file system; how to format disk partitions; how to run the disk partition maintenance program; how to determine physical device numbers; and how to interpret disk error messages. - Data Backup and Recovery Guide (DOC10129-2LA), which describes how to save information on disk or tape, and how to restore that information later. - Operator's Guide to System Commands (DOC9304-4LA), is a reference guide that lists many of the operator commands and their options in alphabetical order.
-It documents most of the commands that are described in the other books in this series. - Operator's Guide to Batch (DOC9302-3IA), is a guide to both the operation and administration of your Batch subsystem.
+- System Administrator's Guide, Volumes I, II, and III (DOC10131-2LA, DOC10132-2LA, DOC10133-2LA) which describe how to set up, configure, and maintain PRIMOS. - Operator's System Overview (DOC9298-3LA), which introduces the series and describes computer-room operation of Prime systems. - Operator's Guide to System Monitoring (DOC9299-3LA), which describes how to monitor system activity, messages, and utilization, and explains the messages that are sent to the supervisor terminal.
+The System Administrator needs this manual to alleviate problems of poor system response time. - Operator's Guide to File System Maintenance (DOC9300-5LA), which describes: the PRIMOS file system; how to format disk partitions; how to run the disk partition maintenance program; how to determine physical device numbers; and how to interpret disk error messages. - Data Backup and Recovery Guide (DOC10129-2LA), which describes how to save information on disk or tape, and how to restore that information later. - Operator's Guide to System Commands (DOC9304-5LA), is a reference guide that lists many of the operator commands and their options in alphabetical order.
+It documents most of the commands that are described in the other books in this series. - Operator's Guide to Batch (DOC9302-3LA), is a guide to both the operation and administration of your batch subsystem. - Programmer's Guide to BIND and EPFs (DOC8691-1PA), which describes the BIND linker and Executable Program Formats (EPFs).